carpentries-incubator/lesson-parallel-python/index.md

 > - comfortable working in Jupyter
 >
 > Recommended:
-> - understand how NumPy works
+> - understand how NumPy and/or Pandas work
 {: .prereq}

 {% include links.md %}